DanielaGjorgjieva/DreamTeam/Tasks.md

 10/12
 -Started working on the fetch/socket with Andrea
--Read reade all documentation to understand the structure (nem, id, functionality, ...) of the program
+-Read reade all documentation to understand the structure (nem, id, functionality, ...) of the program 11/12
+-startded writing the fetch in ajax.js. finished some function